robertmartin8/ReasonableDeviations/_notes/introduction_to_complexity.md

 - Self-organisation is the production of organised patterns resulting from decentralised interactions.
 These are common in biology.
 - **Flocking** can be explained by the **boids** algorithm, which uses simple rules: collision avoidance, velocity matching, and flock centering.
-- **Synchronisation**, e.g fireflies flashing, cells firing together, is an important adaptive trait.
+- **Synchronisation**, e.g. fireflies flashing, cells firing together, is an important adaptive trait.
 - Army ants performing complex tasks (see summary [here]({{ site.url }}/notes/papers/army_ants_collective_intelligence))

 ### Cooperation in social systems